hadasc/aws-alexa-lambda-workshop/AddTranslation.md

 ![Custom Slot](screenshots/Screen11.png)
 Now you can go and define your ```translate``` slot and assign the new type to it.
 Edit the slot and add speech prompts and user utterances to get the translation info from your user.

-This is the only change you need to do on the Alexa Skill side.
+This is the only change you need to make on the Alexa Skill side.
 The rest of the logic will be handled by our Lambda function.

-### Extending your Lambda with Amazon translate
+### Extending your Lambda with Amazon Translate
-We would like you to create the lambda integration on your own by adding the needed code to your [```lambda_function.py```](./sendSMSSkillLambda/lambda_function.py).
+We would like you to create the Lambda integration on your own by adding the needed code to your [```lambda_function.py```](./sendSMSSkillLambda/lambda_function.py).
 The basic idea is to use the [Boto 3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/translate.html) for Amazon Translate to add translation capabilities to your code.

 In case you run into issues, don't worry, we have a full working solution "hidden" in this git repository.
 You can find it here - [```lambda_function.py.solution```](./sendSMSSkillLambda/lambda_function.py.solution).